 This guide will tell you:

-- Which production management software or ERP is ideal for you, depending on what you produce and how big your company is (examples of different programs)?
+- Which production control software or ERP is ideal for you, depending on what you produce and how big your company is (examples of different programs)?

-- What’s the difference (also in pricing) between production management software, ERP and MES?
+- What’s the difference (also in pricing) between manufacturing management software, ERP and MES?

 - Accounting and inventory software.